Explore KSACs by Pathway

 e Understand the purpose and function of cybersecurity technology so identifying and implementing the various tools necessary to improve an organization's resiliency and reduce the possibility of data breaches ability 3

-f Describe, recognize, and mitigate major security threats (e.g., adware, viruses, spyware, trojans, rootkits, logic bombs, worms, spyware, ransomware, spoofing, hacking, phishing, and ploymorphic malware), using the tools standard in the industry skill 4
+f Describe, recognize, and mitigate major security threats (e.g., adware, viruses, spyware, trojans, rootkits, logic bombs, worms, spyware, ransomware, spoofing, hacking, phishing, and ploymorphic polymorphic malware), using the tools standard in the industry skill 4

 g Describe the components of the physical environment (e.g., wiring closets, server rooms, data centers) and physical security systems. knowledge 2